-Keyboard controlled VSCode with Vim and Tmux
+Keyboard controlled VS Code with Vim and Tmux

 Tools I am using